Welcome!

 • Just read the book!
 Reading the book is the best way to reward me, and I take great pleasure from the fact I may have helped someone learn something new

-• While I don’t do this for the money (if that was my driving force I’d be very disappointed!), if you’re feeling that way inclined then I’m always open to being bought a coffee to help me through the long nights writing!
+• While I don’t do this for the money - if you’re feeling that way inclined then I’m always open to being bought a coffee to help me through the long nights writing!

 Errata